Taxation of international executives

 Is salary earned from working abroad taxed in Ukraine?
 If so, how?

-Tax residents are subject to Ukrainian income tax on their worldwide income subject to annual tax return submission.
+Tax residents are subject to Ukrainian income tax and temporary military tax on their worldwide income based on annual tax return submission.
 A foreign tax credit may be claimed in Ukraine under a relevant Double Tax Treaty with regard to salary for work abroad.

 Are investment income and capital gains taxed in your country?
 If so, how?